alextibor/studyProjects/Security+/Sec+ StudyGuide/Chapter1.md

 administrative controls include periodic risk assessments, security planning exercises, and the incorporation of security into the organization's change management, service acquisition, and project management practices.

 Organizations should select a set of security controls that meets their control objectives based on the criteria and parameters that they either select for their environment or have imposed on them by outside regulators.

+Many control objectives require a combination of technical, operational, and management controls.
+For example, an organization might have the control objective of preventing unauthorized access to a datacenter.
+They might achieve this goal by implementing biometric access control (technical control), performing regular reviews of authorized access (operational control), and conducting routine risk assessments (managerial control).

 ## Security Control Types